How To Install NodeJS On Linux - OSTechNix

 To install build tools on Debian, Ubuntu distributions, run the following command:

-$ sudo apt-get install -y build-essential
+$ sudo apt install -y build-essential

-On RHEL based systems:
+On Fedora and RHEL based systems:

 $ sudo dnf groupinstall 'Development Tools'

-And, that’s all.
-You know now how to install Nodejs on your Linux distribution.
+In this guide, we discussed 3 different ways to install Nodejs and Npm in Debian-based and RHEL-based Linux distributions.
 As you can see, installing Nodejs is fairly easy.
-Anyone can install and setup the Nodejs within a few minutes.
+You can now build and run Nodejs apps in your Linux machine.

 Resources: